open-reaction-database/ord-interface/README.md

 ### `npm run serve`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:8080](http://localhost:8080) to view it in your browser.
+The vue app depends on the flask app api running on port 5000 (see the Development instructions for the flask app above)

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `dist` folder.\